Jub Jub (musician): Personal life

-In 2016, in an interview with MTV Base, Jub Jub's ex-girlfriend, fellow South African artist Kelly Khumalo accused Jub Jub of physically abusing her.
+In a 2016 interview with MTV Base, Jub Jub's ex-girlfriend, fellow South African artist Kelly Khumalo, accused Jub Jub of physically abusing her.
 Khumalo claimed that during Jub Jub's 2010 arrest for a drag racing incident, she was "dealing with a partner who [was] going through a very serious case, who was also very abusive, emotionally and physically".
 Jub Jub has denied the accusations.
 Khumalo revealed in June 2019 she does not allow Jub Jub to see his son.
 In 2021, his ex-girlfriend, Amanda du-Pont accused him of having raped her during their relationship over a decade ago.
 This followed an interview that was conducted by Jub Jub on "Podcast and Chill with MacG" where he said he slept with her.